sequelmdf/free-people-bestsellers-analysis/README.md

-# Free People Bestsellers Analysis
+# Free People Bestsellers Product Analysis

-This project analyzes Free People bestseller products using Excel to identify patterns in pricing, ratings, reviews, product availability, colors, styles, materials, and product trends.
+This project analyzes 75 Free People bestseller products to identify patterns in product category, color family, material type, pricing, ratings, review count, and availability.

+The goal was to determine which product features appeared most often among Free People bestsellers and what those patterns may suggest about customer demand, merchandising trends, and product performance.

 ## Tools Used

 - Microsoft Excel
 - Data cleaning
+- Sorting and filtering
+- XLOOKUP
 - Pivot tables
-- Charts and visual analysis
+- Pivot charts
+- Dashboard-style chart organization

 ## Business Questions

-- Which product categories appear most frequently among bestsellers?
+- What product categories appeared most often among Free People bestseller products?
-- Which colors and style characteristics are most common?
-- How do prices vary across categories and product types?
-- Which products receive the strongest customer ratings and review activity?
-- Are there patterns in product availability and sold-out sizes?
+- What color families appeared most often among bestseller products?
-- Which fabric materials, fits, and aesthetics appear most often among bestseller products?
+- What material types appeared most often among bestseller products?
+- What was the average price by product category?
+- Which product categories had the highest average rating?
+- Which product categories had the highest average review count?
+- How did products compare when grouped into broader category groups such as Apparel, Accessories, and Footwear?

 ## Analysis

-The workbook includes cleaned product-level data and analysis of:
+The dataset was cleaned and standardized across fields including:

+- Product category
-- Product category and subcategory
+- Product subcategory
-- Price and discounts
+- Color family
+- Primary color
-- Ratings and number of reviews
+- Fabric and material descriptions
-- Size availability
-- Color families
+- Material type
-- Patterns and prints
+- Pattern and print
 - Style and aesthetic
-- Fabric and material
+- Availability
-- Fit notes
+- Product notes

+A lookup table was created to group detailed product categories into broader merchandise groups such as Apparel, Accessories, and Footwear.

+The cleaned data was then used to create pivot tables and charts analyzing:

+- Product category counts
+- Color family counts
+- Material type counts
+- Average price by product category
+- Average rating by product category
+- Average review count by product category
-- Product style codes
+- Product count by broader category group

 ## Key Findings

 - Pants were the most common product category in the sample, appearing 24 times among the 75 bestseller products.
+- Accessories were the second most common category with 15 products, followed by tops with 11.
 - Earthy Neutral was the most common color family, followed by Blue Denim.
-This suggests the bestseller assortment leaned strongly toward grounded neutrals and denim-based tones.
+Dark Neutral and Pink were tied as the next most common color families.
+- Pants appeared most often in Blue Denim rather than Earthy Neutral, suggesting that Earthy Neutral's overall popularity was distributed across multiple product categories.
-- Natural materials appeared most often, with 41 products, followed by blended materials with 27 and synthetic materials with 7.
+- Natural materials appeared most often among the bestseller products, followed by blended materials.
+This suggests the assortment leaned toward materials associated with comfort, texture, and breathability while still including blends that may add stretch, durability, or easier care.
-- Shoes had the highest average price at $214, followed by jackets at $169, while intimates had the lowest average price at $38.
+- Shoes had the highest average price among product categories, followed by jackets.
+Intimates had the lowest average price at $38.
-- Sets and jumpsuits had the highest average ratings at 4.5, although their lower review counts suggest those ratings should be interpreted with some caution.
+- Sets and jumpsuits had the highest average ratings at 4.5, followed closely by dresses at 4.4.
+- Most product categories had average ratings between 4.1 and 4.5, indicating generally strong customer ratings across the bestseller assortment.
-- Sweaters had the highest average review count at 312, followed by jeans at 244 and pants at 233, suggesting stronger customer engagement in those categories.
+- Sweaters had the highest average review count, followed by jeans and pants, suggesting stronger customer engagement in those categories.
-- Apparel dominated the broader assortment, accounting for 54 of the 75 products, compared with 15 accessories and 6 footwear products.
+- Apparel represented the largest share of the bestseller assortment with 54 products, compared with 15 accessories and 6 footwear products.

+## Project Interpretation

+The bestseller assortment was heavily concentrated in apparel, especially pants, tops, sweaters, jackets, and related clothing categories.

+Earthy Neutral and Blue Denim were the most common color families, while natural and blended materials appeared more often than fully synthetic materials.
+Pricing varied considerably by category, with shoes and jackets positioned at higher average prices and intimates and tops at lower average prices.

+Ratings were generally positive across categories, although categories with fewer reviews should be interpreted more carefully because small review counts can make average ratings less representative.

 ## File

-- `Free People Bestsellers Analysis.xlsx` — Excel workbook containing the cleaned dataset, analysis, and charts
+- `Free_People_Bestsellers_Analysis.xlsx` — Excel workbook containing the cleaned dataset, pivot tables, charts, and analysis

 To explore the workbook in detail, download the `.xlsx` file and open it in Excel.

 ## Project Goal

-The goal of this project was to use Excel to organize product data, identify merchandising and consumer trends, and translate raw e-commerce product information into useful business insights.
+The goal of this project was to use Excel to organize e-commerce product data, identify recurring merchandising patterns, and translate raw product information into insights that could support merchandising, e-commerce, and marketing decisions.